Landlord Tenant Security Deposit Rights in California

 Do California Tenants Have a Right to a Walk-Through Inspection?

-- The landlord must notify the tenant in writing within a reasonable time before the end of tenancy of the landlord's intention to inspect the property prior to the tenant’s move-out.
+- The landlord must notify the tenant in writing within a reasonable time before the end of tenancy of the landlord's intention to inspect the property before the tenant’s move-out.

 - The tenant does not have to agree to a walk-through inspection.